ZetaVII/Task-Manager-App/Specification.md

 ### Alternate Sequences
 1. The user does not select a task to delete.
-	1. The user clicks on the "Save changes" button.
+	1. The user clicks on the "Delete" button.
 	2. System prompts the user to select a task to delete.

 ### Alternate Trigger
-User clicks the "Save changes" button after not selecting any task to be deleted.
+User clicks the "Delete" button after not selecting any task to be deleted.

 ### Alternate Postconditions
  * The user remains on the Delete task page.